You may be able to increase your serotonin levels without medication by spending time outdoors, adjusting your diet, and more.

 Use caution when trying these supplements if you already take medication that increases serotonin.
 This includes several types of antidepressants.

-If you want to try replacing antidepressants with supplements, work with your healthcare provider to come up with a plan to safely taper off antidepressants for at least two weeks first.
-Abruptly stopping can have serious consequences.
+If you want to try replacing antidepressants with supplements, talk with a healthcare professional.
+They may help you safely taper off antidepressants.
+Abruptly stopping medications, including antidepressants, can have serious consequences.

-Too little serotonin can negatively impact your mood, but could a good mood could help increase serotonin levels?
-Some
+Too little serotonin can negatively affect your mood, but could a good mood help increase serotonin levels?

 Thinking about something that makes you feel good can help increase serotonin in your brain, which can help promote an improved mood in general.

-- thinking about a positive experience you had with a loved ones
+- thinking about a positive experience with loved ones

 - looking at photos of things that make you happy, such as your pet, a favorite place, or close friends